 3. to provide you with communications from us including marketing materials, newsletters, and invites to events and seminars;

 4. to manage and improve our client relationships and our legal and intellectual property services;

 5. where we are required or authorised to do so by law; or otherwise

 5. How do we manage and secure personal information?

-We take reasonable steps in the circumstances to ensure that personal information we collect, use or disclose is accurate, current, complete and relevant.
-Under the Privacy Law, you have the right to obtain access to any personal information which we hold about you, and to advise of any inaccuracy, if it is out of date, incomplete, irrelevant or misleading.
-There are some exceptions to this right set out in the Privacy Law.
+Under the Privacy Act, you have the right to obtain access to any personal information which we hold about you, and to advise of any inaccuracy, if it is out of date, incomplete, irrelevant or misleading.

 If you request access to or correction of personal information, we will require you to verify your identity and specify what information you require.
-We may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any personal information requested.
+We may charge a fee to cover our reasonable costs of verifying your application and locating, retrieving, reviewing and copying any personal information requested.
 If we agree to correct the personal information, we will do it as soon as practicable and if there is a delay, we will advise you in writing.
 If we refuse access, if permitted by law, we will provide you with a written notice which sets out the reasons for the refusal and how you can complain about our refusal.

-To make a request to access or update any of personal information we hold about you, please contact our Privacy Officer at email@example.com.
+To make a request to access or update any of personal information we hold about you, please contact our Privacy Officer at: Privacy Officer

 If you would like further information about the way we manage Personal Information, or wish to complain, please contact our Privacy Officer using the details above and we will investigate the issue.
-We will notify you of a decision in relation to your complaint as soon as practicable after it has been made.
+You will be notified of a decision about your complaint as soon as practicable after it has been made.

-You can also obtain further information regarding compliance with the Privacy Law at www.privacy.gov.au
+You can also obtain further information regarding compliance with the Privacy Act at www.oaic.gov.au